bschmalhofer/otobo-ideas/GPW_2022/talk.md

 ## What is this talk about ?

-- Tell people about a Perl success story
+- Marketing: OTOBO is a Perl success story
 - Share experiences from modernizing a CGI-based web application